campuzanogf/VRPD-Robot-Stations-Time-Windows/README.md

 Comments within an instance's file start with /* and end with */ have to be ignored.

-This repository contains the instances used for the paper "The Drone-Assisted VRP with Robot Stations and Time Windows".
+This repository contains the instances used for the paper "Optimizing autonomous multimodal last-mile delivery systems with time windows: analyzing trade-offs across drones, robots, and trucks".
 Campuzano Giovanni, Mes Martijn, & Lalla-Ruiz Eduardo.
 DOI:

 You are kindly requested to cite this paper if these instances are relevant to your research.